epi2me-labs/igv-jupyterlab/README.md

 # igv-jupyterlab

 ❗ **This repository is no longer maintained.
-If you wish to take ownership of the project please reach out to us via an issue.** ❗
+If you wish to take ownership of the project please reach out to us, or simply fork the repository.** ❗

 igv-jupyterlab is an extension for Jupyter Lab and traditional Jupyter Notebooks which wraps igv.js.